Mahmoud-Azamtta/product-list/README.md

 # Product List

-A simple Front end project for an application to displays a list of products, and the user can filter them by category.
+A simple Front end project for an application to display a list of products, and the user can filter them by category.

 ## About the repo

-This project has to part (phase 1, phase 2), the same application is developed in both phases, but in different approaches.
+This project has to part (phase 1 and phase 2).
+The same application is developed in both phases, but in different approaches.

-1. Phase 1: using HTML, CSS, and JavaScript.
+1. Phase 1: The convensional way using HTML, CSS, and JavaScript.
-2. Phase 2: using React.
+2. Phase 2: Using React.

 ## Running the application